 Here are some screenshots of OpenMTP while connected to my Google Pixel 4 XL:

-You can download the latest OpenMTP for any Mac computer running macOS 10.10 or later here:
+You can download the latest OpenMTP for Mac running macOS 10.10 or later from the download link below.
+It is available for both, Intel chipsets and Apple Silicon.

 Liked this tool?
 There are several other file transfer apps you can try out for your Android device.
 Check them here!